 ~Scratching an itch through the scalp to the brain, by Atul Gawande

-Explain Pain: myths and misconceptions
+Explain Pain as a cmplex experience: myths and misconceptions

 Many moons ago I started trying to understand and explain pain, gradually producing this article, only dimly aware as I worked that I was re-producing some much more mature ideas.
 I knew that modern pain science and treatment has deep roots, insights and research going back to the 1960s and Melzack, gate control theory and cognitive behavioural therapy, but my explaining was eerily similar to a recent and popular “packaging” of pain science known as Explain Pain (EP), from Drs.
 Lorimer Moseley and David Butler: “a range of educational interventions that aim to change one’s understanding of the biological processes that are thought to underpin pain as a mechanism to reduce pain itself.”14 There’s a book of that name — Explain Pain — and many other interpretions and riffs on the key ideas (like this article).
 It’s not that I invented my own version of Explain Pain independently, I was just trying to explain pain, you know?
 Lowercase!